OracleLinuxWorld/OL7-PYAI/README.md

 A docker image is automatically build from the source available in this repository by leveraging hub.docker.com and more details can be found at https://hub.docker.com/r/louwersj/ol7-pyai/

 ## pull the docker image
-you can pull the docker image by executing the below command in Docker `docker pull louwersj/ol7-pyai`
+you can pull the docker image by executing the following command in Docker `docker pull louwersj/ol7-pyai`

+## versions and releases
+At current the below versions and releases are availabel:
+* Release 0.1 - Only to be used for initial development work